inesgare/interval-matching/README.md

 - The relevant Makefiles are included in the corresponding folders, so the compilation can be done by running the command line `make` in a terminal opened in the folder.
 - The compiled files should be in the same directory than the python scripts/notebooks in which the cycle matching code is invoked.

-### Installing python libraries
+### Installing Python libraries
-The implementation of cycle matching requires the installation of python on your computer.
+The implementation of cycle matching requires the installation of Python on your computer.

-Additionally, the python code in `match` requires the installation of the following libraries (follow the corresponding link to find the documentation and installation guidelines):
+Additionally, the Python code in `match` requires the installation of the following libraries (follow the corresponding link to find the documentation and installation guidelines):
 - [numpy](https://numpy.org/)
 - [matplotlib](https://matplotlib.org/stable/index.html)

 For the notebook on `applications` one must also install the library
 - [scikit-image](https://scikit-image.org/)

-We recommend installing python and these libraries through [Anaconda](https://www.anaconda.com/) and [conda-forge](https://conda-forge.org/).
+We recommend installing Python and these libraries through [Anaconda](https://www.anaconda.com/) and [conda-forge](https://conda-forge.org/).

 ## Structure of the repository